zmaybury/91-523-f15-project/README.md

 3. createLastTwoLayerTuningCNNFiles.pl
   This perl script creates the files necessary for, and then trains, a fine-tuned convolution neural network, with only the last two layers fine-tuned, for the given command line parameters

+This project also contains 2 CNNs and their associated files required to run in production.
+Both CNNs use the imagenet mean image.
+The first CNN, "Combined CNN," classifies images as either bird, flower, or person.
+The second CNN, "Bird CNN," Is trained on the CUB-200 2011 dataset and classifies pictures of birds into species sub-classes.